 To address recommendation 9 from the published 2023 GPSRR final report, AEMO has completed a review of the protected event framework and considered whether a rule change submission to enhance the protected event framework is necessary.
-This included evaluating whether the existing protected event framework alongside the updated Power System Security Guidelines (SO\OP\3715). allow AEMO to effectively manage existing identified power system risks.
+This included evaluating whether the existing protected event framework alongside the updated Power System Security Guidelines (SO OP 3715)203 allow AEMO to effectively manage existing identified power system risks.

-One example that could benefit from an enhanced protected event framework is regarding schemes implemented by NSPs under NER S5.1.8 for significant non-credible contingencies.
+One example that was identified that could benefit from an enhanced protected event framework was regarding schemes implemented by NSPs under NER S5.1.8 for significant non-credible contingencies.
 When these schemes are out of service or ineffective, there are currently no measures in place to implement constraints or otherwise reduce the risk.
 Therefore, with the scheme out of service, the risk reverts to the same levels it was at before the scheme was implemented.
 In situations like this, there may be a place for minor modifications to the protected event framework to allow for appropriate mitigating measures to be implemented.
+However, there is no recommendation for a rule change submission at this time.

-&lt;sup>197 Which included updated reclassification criteria to reflect the AEMC's National Electricity Amendment (Enhancing operational resilience in relation to indistinct events) Rule 2022.
+203 Which included updated reclassification criteria to reflect the AEMC's National Electricity Amendment (Enhancing operational resilience in relation to indistinct events) Rule 2022.